suadsuljovic/learn-react-by-projects/project-building-steps/README.md

 They solve the problem with CSS collisions.

-You can have problems with using classes.
+You can have problems with importing classes.

 ### CSS-in-JS